INTEGRATION Spotlights

 Did you know that WHO recommended R21/Matrix-M as new malaria vaccine for malaria prevention in children?

-Prof. Halidou Tinto (CNRST/IRSS)
+Prof. Halidou Tinto (CNRST/IRSS, Burkina Faso)

 R21/ Matrix-M is the second malaria vaccine developed, already recommended by the WHO for malaria prevention in children.
 It targets pre-erythrocytic parasite stages of P. falciparum and has an efficacy of 75% against the efficacy of the previous vaccine RTS,S/AS01 equal to 30-40%.
 To date, the R21/Matrix-M vaccine has been licensed for use in Ghana, Nigeria and Burkina Faso.